Welcome to the Cutting (& Stitching) Edge, where we showcase people whose embroidered creativity is fresh and new!

 You can find out all about the life and work of Beryl Dean in a book written by June Hill and published by the Beryl Dean archive.
 It’s a terrific read, filled with big pictures of her work and insight into the working practice of this amazing woman.

-If you’re visiting the Knitting & Stitching Show in London next week, you’ll be able to buy a copy of her book from Stand RCC11 – The Beryl Dean Education Trust.
-Otherwise the book is available to buy from the Beryl Dean Archive – contact them via email f0r more information – or from the Twisted Thread website.
+The book is available to buy from the Beryl Dean Archive – contact them via email for more information – or from the Twisted Thread website.

 If you want to look at some of the best work in recent years, you should consider getting a copy of this book.
 I’ve got one and I’m never letting it go.